sveltejs/v2.svelte.dev/content/guide/15-contributing-guide.md

 *Words can only help so much so let's do an example.*

-Say we have a bug where assigning `ref:foo-bar` is invalid but not throwing a useful error, its output "Assigining to rvalue".
+Say we have a bug where assigning `ref:foo-bar` is invalid but not throwing a useful error, it's outputting "Assigining to rvalue".

 How do we replicate this?
 First we suspect that it occurs in the `Validate` block so let's make a new test in `test/validator/samples`.
 We'll name it `reference-must-be-valid-name`.
 Check out the various folders in the various `samples` directories to get a good idea of how to name your folders.